vasilakisfil/Introspected-REST/README.md

 to build evolvable, self-described APIs.

 ### 12.4.
 JSON Home (draft)
-_note that JSON Home is still in a draft state_
+_Note that JSON Home is still in a draft state_

 [JSON home](https://tools.ietf.org/html/draft-nottingham-json-home-02) is a draft specification that defines a "home document" format for non-browser HTTP clients to first request in order to discover